Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Transportation

 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

 The final step today is to look at a stock that meets our ESP qualifications.
-Southwest Airlines (LUV) earns a #3 (Hold) 29 days from its next quarterly earnings release on July 22, 2021, and its Most Accurate Estimate comes in at -$0.18 a share.
+Canadian Pacific (CP) earns a #3 (Hold) 30 days from its next quarterly earnings release on July 28, 2021, and its Most Accurate Estimate comes in at $0.85 a share.

-LUV has an Earnings ESP figure of 57.23%, which, as explained above, is calculated by taking the percentage difference between the -$0.18 Most Accurate Estimate and the Zacks Consensus Estimate of -$0.41.
-Southwest Airlines is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $0.85 Most Accurate Estimate and the $0.83 Zacks Consensus Estimate, Canadian Pacific has an Earnings ESP of 1.28%.
+Investors should also know that CP is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported